Weakly Inscribed Polyhedra: Introduction

 Note that both the hyperbolic and de Sitter parts of the metric have a well-defined real projective structure at infinity, so it is meaningful to ask for a piecewise projective gluing map.
 More explanations on the statement of Theorem \ref{thm:induced} can be found in Section \ref{ssc:HS}.

-\begin{remark} For the interest of physics audience, weakly ideal polyhedra can be interpreted as a description of interactions of ``photons''; see~\cite{barbot2011}.
-More specifically, $\HS^3$ models the link of an event in the space-time.
+\begin{remark} For the interest of physics audience, weakly ideal polyhedra can be interpreted as a description of interactions of ``photons'' in a 3-dimensional spacetime; see~\cite{barbot2011}.
+More specifically, $\HS^2$ models the link of an event in a 3-dimensional space-time.
 The vertices on different boundary components of the de Sitter surface in Theorem~\ref{thm:induced}, or, combinatorially, on different cycles in Condition~\ref{con:cycles}, correspond to incoming and outgoing photons (depending on the direction of time) involved in an interaction.
-A special case is the single vertex in a degenerate boundary component, or, combinatorially, in a $1$-cycle, which corresponds to an extreme BTZ-like singularity. \end{remark}
+A special case is the single vertex in a degenerate boundary component, or, combinatorially, in a $1$-cycle, which corresponds to an extreme BTZ-like singularity.\footnote{Changed this paragraph for clarity} \end{remark}

+\begin{remark} The weak inscription, although covered by Steiner's definition, seemed forgotten and only revived recently.
+Schulte~\cite{schulte1987} considered higher dimensional generalizations of Steiner's problem and defined a weaker notion following an idea from~\cite{grunbaum1987}.
+However, since he worked in Euclidean space, his definition coincides with the strong inscription.
+Padrol and the first author~\cite{chen2017} extended Schulte's definitions into the projective space, and noticed polyhedra inscribed to the sphere but not strongly inscribable. \end{remark}

 The paper is organized as follows.
 The essential definitions are made in Section~\ref{sec:define} in a general setting.
 Then we can view polyhedra weakly inscribed to the sphere as ideal polyhedra in $\HSP^3$.
 In Section~\ref{sec:overview}, we announce characterizations for the dihedral angles and induced metrics of weakly ideal polyhedra in $\HSP^3$, which are actually reformulations of Theorems~\ref{thm:weights} and~\ref{thm:induced}.
 We also outline the proof strategy, which is carried out in the following sections.
 In particular, there are some technical challenges which were not encountered in the previous works on strong inscription.
 For instance, the space of weakly inscribed polyhedra is not simply connected.
 Finally, in Section~\ref{sec:combinatorics}, we deduce Theorem~\ref{thm:combinatorics} from the linear programming characterization of dihedral angles.